What we do

 Ceftobiprole, marketed in most countries under the trade name Zevtera, is an intravenous antibiotic currently approved for the treatment of pneumonia, especially the pneumonia acquired in hospitals.

 We have established license and distribution agreements for ceftobiprole with several partners covering more than 80 countries.
-This includes Advanz for Europe (excluding the Nordic countries, where Unimedic is our distribution partner), as well as strong regional partners for Latin America (Knight), the MENA region (Hikma), China (CR Gosun), Canada (Avir) and Eurasian countries (JSC Lancet).
-Ceftobiprole is not approved in the United States.
+This includes Innoviva Specialty Therapeutics for the United States, Advanz for Europe (excluding the Nordic countries, where Unimedic is our distribution partner), as well as strong regional partners for Latin America (Knight), the MENA region (Hikma), China (CR Gosun), Canada (Avir) and Eurasian countries (JSC Lancet).

 As with Cresemba, we participate in the commercialization of Zevtera through royalties, regulatory and sales milestone payments, and by selling the drug to our distributors.